 Software design and development

 It’s no surprise that a lot of tech jobs have made the leap to remote work very smoothly.
 And it’s not just tech startups that are looking for remote workers, many established companies are also hiring remotely for these positions.
 Some of the best (and highest paying) remote jobs are in the tech industry.
-So if you have a desire or knack for tech, you like jobs that are challenging and feel comfortable in an industry that is always changing, look no further.
+So if you have a desire or knack for tech, long for a high salary, enjoy challenging tasks, and feel comfortable in an industry that is always changing, look no further.

 You have options when it comes to remote tech jobs.
-It’s not just late night coding with 3 big screens, no lights, and a giant pizza box next to the always-full coffee mug at your side.
-For example you can work in design, product management or project management.
+It’s not just late-night coding with three big screens, no lights, and a giant pizza box next to the always-full coffee mug at your side.
+You can also work in design, create innovative tech solutions, and handle product management or project management.

-There are various forms of design in the tech world.
-From graphic design and illustration to user experience and user interface design.
+There are various forms of design to create and explore in the tech world.
+This creative task covers anything and everything from graphic design and illustration to user experience and user interface design.
 We talk about this a little bit more below for front end developers, which can also be called front end designers.

-If you’ve got some development experience already, you may be wondering where to focus your skills to land the best jobs.
-Which coding languages you should master depends on what kind of development you want to do.
-For example:
+If you’ve got some development experience already, you may be wondering where to focus your skills to land the best jobs and sign the best contract that offer the best salary.

 - Front end developer

 - Game design